Rotary Club of Bay City

 Among early activities, the Rotary Club of Bay City embraced the cause of children with physical disabilities.
 In addition to medical services sponsored by the club, annual picnics were held at Wenona Beach during summers and Christmas parties were held during the holiday season to provide entertainment for the handicapped children.
 Later, the club provided summer camp outings for the children.

-By the time Bay City Rotary had reached its 25th anniversary in 1940, the members had been responsible for the formation of 13 new clubs and the induction of 492 members.
+By the time Bay City Rotary had reached its 25th anniversary in 1940, the members had been responsible for the formation of 13 new clubs in the region, and the induction of 492 members.
 [The two most recent clubs to be sponsored by Bay City were the Bay City Morning Rotary Club in 1990 and the Northern Bay & Arenac Rotary Club of Pinconning & Standish in 2007.]

 |Dates of interest|